Prepare for the State of Florida GED exam. The GED Program offers you:

 - You will get a class schedule from the GED Lab.

-- At this time, if you have not already done so, you may establish residency by visiting the Registrar’s Office in Building 3, first floor, windows 1-6.
+- At this time, if you have not already done so, you may establish residency by visiting the Registrar’s Office in Building R, first floor.

 - Take the tuition paid receipt and class schedule to the GED Lab, Room 5231.